One-Nexus/Synergy/README.md

 </div>
 ```

 If you are watching your CSS output, you may wish to remove these modifiers (and related wildcard selectors) from the generated styles and only use them conditionally.
-To do so, you can pass the `exteding-settings` options to your module's config, and set it to **false**:
+To do so, you can pass the `exteding-settings` option to your module's config, and set it to **false**:

 ```js
 @mixin header($config: ()) {